 4.4.3.4.2.2.4 Origination is an email address

-The figure 4.4.3.4.2.2.4-1 gives an overview of the MMS LI messages applicable to the terminating MMS domain when the target is local to the MMS Relay/Server and the origination is an Email Client or an MMS User Agent with an MSISDN based email address.
+Figure 4.4.3.4.2.2.4-1 gives an overview of the MMS LI messages applicable to the terminating MMS domain when the target is local to the MMS Relay/Server and the origination is an Email Client or an MMS User Agent with an MSISDN based email address.
 The deferred retrieval case is illustrated below.

 Figure 4.4.3.3.2.4-1: MMS LI messages from MM messages – MMS Relay/Server (from email address)